MicrosoftDocs/azure-dev-docs/articles/mobile-apps/azure-mobile-apps/howto/client/dotnet.md

 #### OfflineStore

 The `OfflineStore` is used when configuring offline data access.
-See [Work with offline tables](#work-with-offline-tables) for more information.
+For more information, see [Work with offline tables](#work-with-offline-tables).

 #### ParallelOperations

 Part of the offline synchronization process involves pushing queued operations to the remote server.
 When the push operation is triggered, the operations are submitted in the order they were received.
-You can, optionally, use up to 8 threads to push these operations.
-This uses more resources on both client and server to complete the operation faster.
-When using more than one thread, the order in which operations arrive at the server can't be guaranteed.
+You can, optionally, use up to eight threads to push these operations.
+Parallel operations uses more resources on both client and server to complete the operation faster.
+The order in which operations arrive at the server can't be guaranteed when using multiple threads.

 #### SerializerSettings